 Bottom Line: Consistently employing participatory grantmaking practices can result in increased resources, knowledge, and self-determination for grassroots movements.

-Women’s funds’ standard operating procedure of listening and understanding a community from its perspective, empowers grantmakers and community members to be more effective change agents.
+Women funders often have standard operating procedures of listening and understanding a community from its perspective, empowers grantmakers and community members to be more effective change agents.
 Grantees get more opportunities to collaborate with others in the community and participate in advocacy that creates structural change.
 Grantmakers feel more effective and confident about their connection to the community.

-Now more than ever, foundations should fully embrace the participatory grantmaking model that women’s funds have been practicing for decades.
+Now more than ever, foundations should fully embrace the participatory grantmaking model that women givers have been practicing for decades.
 By doing so, they will increase their capacity to accelerate the social change they seek.